sushobit/Assignment/README.md

 # Kratin Assignment

-Helping Sunita Sharma (65+ years old) to live a healthier and better life with the help of Solubify
+Helping Sunita Sharma (65+ years old) to live a healthier and better life with the help of Salubify

 ## Features